 Report data is stored in the following way:

-Saving a report The “Save” button will store the current report to the report store configured for the project in question.
-The report store is usually a dedicated database for report data, but can also be a CRM system or other store location.
-When a report is stored, both the contents of the input fields and the loaded data is saved.
+When a report is stored, both the contents of the input fields and the report data (charts etc) is saved.
 This means that a stored report will load the report data with the values they had at the time the report was saved for the first time.
 The timestamp at the top of the report contains information about what time the report data is loaded from.
-Saved reports will not automatically update it’s data.
+Saved reports will not automatically update it’s data to the newest available version.

-The timestamp indicated the time for when the data in the report was loaded
+The “Data:” timestamp at the top of the report page indicates the time when the data in the report was loaded the first time